Quasitoposes as elementary quotient completions: Preliminary definitions on doctrines and completions

 \begin{definition} An elementary doctrine $P$ is said to have \dfn{descent effective quotients} if $P$ has stable effective quotients and the quotient arrows are of effective descent. \end{definition}

 \begin{exms} (a) In general doctrines of the form $LT:\ct{V}\op\ftr\ISL$ do not have quotients.

 (b) For $\HH$ an inf-semilattice, the doctrine $\PP_\HH$ has quotient.
 Let $\rho:A\times A\to\HH$ be a $\HH$-valued ultra-pseudodistance on $A$ as in \ref{runnings-eqrel}-(b) and define on $A$ the equivalence relation $a\sim a'$ generated by $\rho(a,a')=\top$.
 Then canonical surjection $q:A\to A/\sim$ is a quotient arrow.
-These quotients are not effective and hence not of effective descent.
+These quotients are not effective (unless $\rho$ is the boolean equality on $A$) and hence not of effective descent.

 (c) If $\ct{C}$ has finite limits, then $\Sb{\ct{C}}$ has effective quotient if and only if $\ct{C}$ is exact.
-In this case quotients are of effective descent (this follows also from the more general situation of \ref{descent}).
+In this case quotients are of effective descent (this follows also from the more general situation of \ref{descent} in the following).

 (d) In general doctrines of the form $\Wsb{\ct{C}}$ do not have quotients. \end{exms}